-Unless specified elsewhere in this Booklet or Schedule of Benefits, not covered under this benefit are charges for:
+Unless specified above, not covered under this benefit are charges for:

-- Services or supplies that are not a part of the Home Health Care Plan. - Services of a person who usually lives with you, or who is a member of your or your spouse's or your domestic partner's family. - Services of a certified or licensed social worker. - Services for Infusion Therapy. - Transportation. - Services or supplies provided to a minor or dependent adult when a family member or caregiver is not present. - Services that are custodial care.
+- Services or supplies that are not a part of the Home Health Care Plan. - Services of a person who usually lives with you, or who is a member of your or your spouse's or your domestic partner's family. - Services of a certified or licensed social worker. - Services for physical, occupational and speech therapy.
+Refer to Short Term Rehabilitation Therapies section for coverage information. - Services for Infusion Therapy. - Transportation. - Services or supplies provided to a minor or dependent adult when a family member or caregiver is not present. - Services that are custodial care.

-The plan does not cover custodial care, even if care is provided by a nursing professional and family member or other caretakers cannot provide the necessary care.
+The plan does not cover custodial care, even if care is provided by a nursing professional, and family member or other caretakers cannot provide the necessary care.